 Personally, I never feel that you get enough instructions with these sprays.
 So I recommend reading my

 Two key points missing, for example, are to do a test spray on your arm, and to wash your hands thoroughly after rubbing it into your penis.

 My experience testing Tauro

-Having researched the ingredients, I have to admit I was a little hesitant to actually use it.
+Having delved into the ingredients, I have to admit I was a little hesitant to actually use it.
 But I was also curious to see what would happen, considering how many ingredients can apparently help with sexual performance.

-As usual, I made a test spray on my forearm, and waited 30 minutes to see how my skin reacted.
-There was nothing to note, so I went ahead and applied 2 sprays to my penis head.
+As usual, I made a test spray on my forearm and waited 30 minutes to see how my skin reacted.
+There was nothing to note, so I went ahead and applied two sprays to my penis head.

 One thing to note is that it has no smell at all, which is a good thing.
 Lidocaine always has that faint chemical spray, so it’s a plus that it’s totally invisible.

 It’s kind of annoying that you have to wait at least 30 minutes before having sex.
 It’s fine if you can plan it, or are up for very extended foreplay.
 But if it’s a spur of the moment thing, it’s not very practical.